-**Note that in posting this video – while Mr. we are not by any means pretending to support or approve all the Mr. Colbert says or does in his personal life.
+**Note that in posting this video – We are not by any means pretending to support or approve all that Mr. Colbert says or does in his personal life.
 We are not promoting him as a role model for Catholics.

 1. The Catholic Faith is like a symphony orchestra, its beauty and truth resounds in its unity.
 Each element of faith is complemented, elevated, and situated thanks to the other elements.
 Pull out one element, or separate it from the others and you will be left with nothing but dissonance.
 “The living tradition of the whole Church must be taken into account along with the harmony which exists between elements of the faith.”
 (DV 12).